randall-pulido/Lyrics-Generator/README.md

 * Look into ways of making the generated song lyrics have a rhyme scheme.
 * Make README file more in-depth.
 * Creating a UI and API.
+* Something to consider: when training model initially, we do batch trainings.
+How is the common/uncommon word partition affecting the model performance?
+Is there a better way to do this?
+* Finalize the current training procedure into a retraining / coninue training procedure.

 ------------------